Why Should You Use Blockchain in a Bitcoin ATM Business?

-Location also throws up a set of legal requirements that all bitcoin ATM companies must be aware of.
+The location also throws up a set of legal requirements that all bitcoin ATM companies must be aware of.
 Most obviously, companies must adhere to the laws governing ATM‘s in whatever country they are operating in.

 Also, ATM operators will face a set of different legal responsibilities depending on whether they own the land or are leasing the space.

 For those who don‘t own the space, then they will need to enter a special leasing agreement with the owner.
-This agreement will determine rates, other fees, insurance cover, maintenance etc.
+This agreement will determine rates, other fees, insurance cover, maintenance, etc.

 - Withdrawal / Deposit Limits

 Most countries/banks/ATM providers pose limits on how much each customer may withdraw at any one time.
-Bitcoin ATM providers will need to set withdrawal/deposit limits in accordance to Know Your Client and Anti Money Laundering standards.
+Bitcoin ATM providers will need to set withdrawal/deposit limits in accordance with Know Your Client and Anti Money Laundering standards.